danielhrisca/asammdf/doc/gui.rst

-Shift+F      Fit selected           Y-axis fit all active selected channels on the screen; unselected channels are not fitted G            Grid                   Toggle grid lines W            Home                   Whole signals XY-axis fit H            Honeywell              zomm in on the current cursor position using a constant zoom level of 0.0022s/pixel I            Zoom-in                X-axis zoom-in [1]_ O            Zoom-out               X-axis zoom-out [1]_ X            Zoom to range          If the region is enabled, it will zoom to it
+Shift+F      Fit selected           Y-axis fit all active selected channels on the screen; unselected channels are not fitted G            Grid                   Toggle grid lines W            Home                   Whole signals XY-axis fit H            Honeywell              zomm in on the current cursor position using a constant zoom level of 0.1s/cm (real display width)
+I            Zoom-in                X-axis zoom-in [1]_ O            Zoom-out               X-axis zoom-out [1]_ X            Zoom to range          If the region is enabled, it will zoom to it